Suzerain (video game): Development

 The creators of Suzerain cited multiple inspirations for the game, including Max Weber's essay Politics as a Vocation, Niccolò Machiavelli's work Il Principe, political television series House of Cards and The West Wing, and other political simulators such as Tyranny and Orwell.

 Updates and expansions

-A major update, titled "Amendment", was released 31 July 2023.
+A major update, titled "Amendment", was released July 31, 2023.
 It added content and lore in the form of a number of scenes, several bills, and several hundred news events; the update was accompanied by information surrounding an upcoming DLC for the in-game country of Rizia.

-Suzerain: Rizia was released as Suzerains first expansion on 25 March 2024; the DLC was added to mobile, in addition to the 2.0 update, on 11 December 2024.
-Another major update to Rizia, titled "Sovereign," was released on 7 May 2025.
+Suzerain: Kingdom of Rizia was released as Suzerains first expansion on March 25, 2024; the DLC was added to mobile, in addition to the 2.0 update, on December 11, 2024.
+The 3.1.0 update, titled "Sovereign" and released on May 7, 2025, featured a significant overhaul of the Rizia storyline in response to player feedback.

-Due to the game's popularity in the People's Republic of China, a Mandarin Chinese localization is under development as of 2025.